 State of Minnesota

-The Minnesota Departments of Education and Health has joined Gov. Tim Walz in issuing a Safe Learning Plan that calls for a localized, data-centered approach to reopening schools this fall.
-The governor also released an executive order on the issue.
+The Minnesota Departments of Education and Health have joined Gov. Tim Walz in issuing recommendations that call for a localized, data-centered approach to a return to learning this fall.

 The American Federation of Teachers released a detailed, science-based document titled “Reopening School Buildings Safely,” which features five core pillars based on the science as well as educator and healthcare expertise—not on politics or wishful thinking.